afBejarano/EscapeRoomVR/README.md

 ## How to test

-You will be guided by a voice to solve 3 puzzles in the virtual enviroment, this will take you about 10 minutes, in the end we will ask you to fill a form.
+You will be guided by voice to solve 3 puzzles in the virtual enviroment, this will take you about 10 minutes.
+We will collect annonymous data of the actions you take in game, in the end we will ask you to fill a form.

 If you agree to follow this test continue to this steps: